hongtaoh/32vis/README.md

 This repository contains data files and codes (data processing & analysis) for the paper of Thirty-two years of IEEE VIS: Authors, Fields of Study and Citations.

+## Updated Findings

+In Fig. 3(d) and 3(e), we showed that the number of citations for VIS from non-VIS papers has been increasing dramatically but we did not analyze the publication venues of these citation papers.
+We did it later and found that citations coming from *IEEE Transactions on Visualization and Computer Graphics* accounted for 12.4% of all 153,549 citations (undeduplicated).
+Citations from *Computer Graphics Forum*, HCI venues, PacificVis, and journals in the filed of Visualization such as *Information Visualization* and *Journal of Visualization* are also major sources.
+This indicate that **the impacts of VIS are mostly confined to visualization and HCI areas**.
+Detailed results are available at [https://hongtaoh.com/files/top_venues.html](https://hongtaoh.com/files/top_venues.html).

 ## For recalicability committee:

 Please go to the folder of `reproduce` and simply run `bash script.sh`.